-As the table shows, a total of 23 % of women have already experienced abuse or harassment online at least once.
-In the UK there are 22 %; in Italy 17 % and in Denmark there are 17 % who have already experienced abuse or harassment online at least once.
+As the table shows, a total of 23 % of women have at least once already experienced abuse or harassment online.
+In UK there are 22 %; in Italy 17 % and in Denmark there are 17 % who have at least once already experienced abuse or harassment online.

 Platforms where the harassment happens differ among countries, as the popularity of platforms differs among countries.
-Nevertheless, the most often mentioned platform is Facebook, in addition to Facebook messenger, Instagram and Snapchat.
+Nevertheless, the most often mentioned platform is Facebook, Facebook messenger, Instagram and, Snapchat..